jameshfisher/jameshfisher.com/_posts/2020-04-24-how-to-resolve-the-app-shows-no-response-upon-launch-in-app-review.md

 ---
-title: 'How to resolve "the app shows no response upon launch" in App Review'
+title: How to resolve "the app shows no response upon launch" in App Review
-tags: ["programming", "macos", "swift"]
+tags:
+  - programming
+  - macos
+  - swift
 ---

 I recently had an app rejected in Apple's App Review process,